SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-18-540-182-fix-performance-of-count-queries.md

 ticket: MTM-60283
 version: 10.18.540.182
 ---
-The {{< product-c8y-iot >}} platform faced performance regression which could only be observed on a higher number of concurrent requests using inventory role based access control or on performing counts via query parameters like `withTotalPages` or `withTotalElements`.
+The {{< product-c8y-iot >}} platform faced performance regression which could only be observed on a higher number of concurrent requests using inventory role-based access control or on performing counts via query parameters like `withTotalPages` or `withTotalElements`.
 This issue has been fixed and the performance has returned to normal.